KangaRoo1372/webliero/converter/readme.md

 - TimV (for some ideas, testing and finding some bugs to fix)

 ## *5. CHANGELOG*

+07.05.2023 - version 0.51
+- improve functions to recalculate values of some properties (to respect Liero limits)

 03.05.2023 - version 0.50 (thx TimV)
 - add proper names for loopAnim and leaveShellDelay parameters